10 Important Reasons Why You Don’t Want To Move To Costa Rica

 9. You don’t want to move to Costa Rica if…. you want to drive a brand new flashy sports car.

 Well, you CAN buy such a car here, but #1 it would cost you loads of money, and #2 you’d be severely limited as to where you could drive it (see above potholed roads).
 And if you think you’ll just bring your car with you from the States, you will pay for that too; tack on 52% of the value of the vehicle (if 6 years old or under) plus the cost to ship it over seas.

 We don’t have a car, and WE LOVE IT.
 We get around just fine by bus, it’s only 80 cents a fare into town or $8 for a direct ride to either the west or east coast.
-We really save so much money this way without the price of a car, and all the inspection/insurance fees to go along with it.
+In fact, we really save so much money this way without the price of a car, and all the inspection/insurance fees to go along with it.

 Sometimes I do miss driving my Mini Cooper, and Greg would love to get an old Toyota Land Cruiser – they’re everywhere here, there’s even a bumper sticker that says OTRO TOYOTA (“Another Toyota” – how cute is that)… but we have stuck to our guns and stayed with the bus, as we know we do not need a car, and so far it’s been great – lots of adventures happen this way.

 10. You don’t want to move to Costa Rica if…. your diet consists of Dr. Pepper, pretzels, and football.